devagya-rattan/DevOps-Internship-Assignment-Devagya-Rattan/docs/deployment-notes.md

 # Deployment Notes

 ## Networking
-I have used node PM2 process mamager to deploy workers in provate subnet and setup the iii engine in a public subnet with public IP, and then connect the wokers to this public ip by changing the connection url in code itself
+I have used node PM2 process to deploy workers in private subnet and setup the iii engine in a public subnet with public IP, and then connect the workers to this public ip by changing the connection url in code itself.
 ### Public API Gateway

 - Public IP assigned